AlexRogalskiy/Diffy/README.md

-# Comparalyzer
+# Diffy

-The Comparalyzer project
+The Diffy project

 ## Features